-OHIO & ERIE CANAL TOWPATH TRAIL (20 miles within park—85+ miles total)
+OHIO & ERIE CANAL TOWPATH TRAIL (20 miles within the park—85+ miles total)

-Makeup: Stabilized firmly-packed dirt with crush rock on top.
+- Makeup: Stabilized firmly-packed dirt with crushed rock on top.
 A few areas are paved asphalt and a couple of segments are a wooden boardwalk of some kind.

 HIKE & BIKE TRAIL (34+ miles)

-Location: Access points to this trail are located within and outside of the park, see map for details.
+- Location: Access points to this trail are located within and outside of the park.

-Picnic Tables: Nothing observed outside the park, but some were spotted nearby at the main visitor centers within the park and varied in accessibility.
+- Picnic Tables: Nothing was observed outside the park, but some were spotted nearby at the main visitor centers within the park and varied in accessibility.

 BRANDYWINE FALLS (0.04 miles)

-Bathrooms: A 5×5 feet accessible stall with grab-bars for both men and women is available at the trailhead.
-A 1-2 inch transitional lip was noted at the bathroom but won’t be barrier for most—proceed with caution.
+- Bathrooms: A 5×5 feet accessible stall with grab-bars for both men and women is available at the trailhead.
+A 1-2 inch transitional lip was noted in the bathroom but won’t be a barrier for most—proceed with caution.

 TREE FARM AT HORSESHOE POND (0.04 miles)

-Width: 36 inches wide, but last few feet to picnic area is about 2 feet wide.
+- Width: 36 inches wide, but the last few feet to the picnic area is about 2 feet wide.

-Picnic Tables: Yes, 2 tables.
-Follow the trail to the left, up the small incline and onto the narrow dirt pathway; though narrow, it can still be easily accessed.
+- Picnic Tables: Yes, 2 tables.
+Follow the trail to the left, up the small incline, and onto the narrow dirt pathway; though narrow, it can still be easily accessed.
 The picnic area has a roof with a paved asphalt floor that is completely level.
 One table has been modified with a slightly extended end on one side.
-Access to the cooking grill was not modified and was located on the boarder of the picnic area.
+Access to the cooking grill was not modified and was located on the border of the picnic area.

 Besides the overlook at Brandywine Falls, a few other overlooks exist in the Cuyahoga Valley.
 One is located at the rock ledges south of Boston Mills Road and Brandywine Falls.
 This view is best at sunset.
 The rocks partially hinder the view but can still see the sunset.

-Off the road in the Bedford Reservation in the north-east section of the park.
+Off the road in the Bedford Reservation in the northeast section of the park.
 Operated by Cleveland Metroparks, a handicapped parking spot leads visitors onto a short boardwalk platform overlooking the Tinkers Creek Gorge.
 Handrails on each side are provided with ample maneuvering space at the end.
-From the parking spot to the platform is only a few feet and is almost comply level (less than 2 degrees).
+The parking spot to the platform is only a few feet and is almost comply level (less than 2 degrees).